sfc-gh-tmeacham/snowflake-propagate-column-comments/README.md

 ## Disclaimer

+* **No Warranty**: This project is provided "as-is" and without any warranty, express or implied.
-This project is provided as-is and is not officially supported by Snowflake.
-Use it at your own risk.
-The author and contributors are not responsible for any issues or damages that may arise from its use.
-It is highly recommended to test this solution thoroughly in a non-production environment before deploying it in a production setting.
+* **No Official Support**: This is a community-driven project and is **not** officially supported by Snowflake.
+* **Use at Your Own Risk**: You assume all risks associated with this solution.
+The author and contributors are not responsible for any issues or unexpected outcomes that may arise from its use.
+* **Test Thoroughly**: It is strongly recommended to test this solution in a non-production environment before deploying it to any critical systems.